-In modern Christianity there are two gospels competing for the hearts and minds of hearers:
+In the church today there are two gospels competing for the hearts and minds of hearers:

 1. Mixed-grace gospel: You are saved by grace but sanctified by works